You are here:

 Traffic

-Traffic on the streets is in Italy – especially in the large towns – chaotically, to say the least.
+Traffic on the streets in Italy, especially in the large towns, is pure mayhem to say the least.
 It is advisable to drive very attentively and give way more often if the car should be brought back home without any damages.
-The import of fuel is forbidden in Italy – the petrol stations all offer the conventional types of fuel and are normally open from 7 am to 12 am and from 2 pm to 8 pm.
-On the motorways there are additional 24 hours petrol stations.
+The import of fuel is forbidden in Italy; the petrol stations all offer the conventional types of fuel and are normally open from 7 am to 12 am and from 2 pm to 8 pm.
+There are additional 24 hours petrol stations on the motormays.
 The light must be turned on at daylight and high visibility jackets are compulsory.
 The speed limit is 130 km/h on the motorways and 90 km/h over land.
 The legal alcohol limit is 0.5 parts per thousand.
 One should keep all these rules, otherwise large fees can be fined.

 Travel documents

 Loss: If the passport gets lost, it is important to inform the police of the theft immediately, otherwise formularity will be difficult.
-We recommend also taking copies of the most importants documents with you in order to shorten the complicated formularities.
+It is recommended to also bring copies of the most importants documents in order to shorten the complicated formularities.

-Car documents: If you drive to Italy with your own car, you have to take with you the national driving licence, registration papers as well as the green insurance card.
-If you don’t have a new EU licence plate, you will have to carry the oval country symbol.
-The absence of this symbol is penalized with high fines.
+Car documents: Driving to Italy with one's own car, the national driving licence, registration papers and the green insurance card net to be carried at all times.
+If there's no new EU licence plate, one has to carry the oval country symbol.
+The absence of this symbol is penalised with high fines.

 Travelling alone

 Persons travelling alone should not have any problems in Italy.
 However, as in many other countries, the hotel prices for people travelling alone are far less attractive.
-A single room is most of the time only slightly cheaper than a double room.
-Women travelling alone need not to be be afraid, but are advised not to wander alone in dark alleys and remote quarters at night.
+A single room, most of the time, is only slightly cheaper than a double room.
+Women travelling alone need not be afraid, but are advised not to wander alone in dark alleys and remote quarters at night.

 Travel time

 Spring is the best travel time in Italy, as it is in many other countries.
-Many of the plants are blooming and the landscape presents itself with its whole magnificence.
-But also the late summer/autumn has its own charm and offers a beautiful stay at moderate temperatures and still warm water.
+Many of the plants are blooming and the landscape presents itself in its entire glory.
+However, the late summer / autumn has its own charm as well offering a beautiful stay at moderate temperatures and still warm water.
 At the high season in summer, it is often very hot.
-Who wants to stay away from the masses of tourists should progress deeper into the country to Southern Italy where it is still quieter in summer.
+Those trying to avoid the masses of tourists should wander deep into southern Italy where the summers are usually quieter.

 Visa

-EU citizens do not need a visa in Italy.
+EU citizens do not need a visa for Italy.
 For a longer stay or a place of residence and work in Italy, one has to report to the police.
-Swiss citizens do not need a visa if they stay no longer than 90 days.
+Swiss citizens do not need a visa, if they stay no longer than 90 days.

-For women Italy is not a really dangerous country.
-Nevertheless, women have to count with flattering but also peeving come-ons in many parts of the country.
+For women, Italy is not a really dangerous country.
+Nevertheless, women have to deal with flattering but also peeving chat-up lines in many parts of the country.
 Especially foreign women are meant to be “fair game”.
-But with determinate politeness and a coordinated drawback most of the time there will be no bigger problems.
+But with determinate politeness and a coordinated drawback, there usually will be no bigger problems.
 Beside this, common sense is the most secure way to avoid potential dangers at unsafe locations.

 Working in Italy

-EU citizens do not need a special working permission in Italy – although it is compulsory to apply for an individual tax identification code.
-Especially at the tourism and teaching sector, there is a surprising great number of jobs für foreign-language-speakers.
-For most of the other works, knowledge of the Italian language is vital.
+EU citizens do not need a special working permission in Italy, although it is compulsory to apply for an individual tax identification code.
+There is a surprisingly great number of jobs for foreign-language-speakers in the touristic and educational sectors.
+For most of the other jobs, knowledge of the Italian language is vital.

 Youth hostels